kgururaj/GenomicsDB_wiki/Multi-node-implementation-of-Variant-query.md

 Requirements:
 * An MPI library
-* [Rapidjson library](https://github.com/miloyip/rapidjson): I use this to pass the query configuration in a json file to TileDB.
+* [Rapidjson library](https://github.com/miloyip/rapidjson): I use this library to pass the query configuration in a json file to TileDB.
 The library is a header-only library - no compilation needed.

         git clone https://github.com/miloyip/rapidjson